Q01

 Should I roll over my old 401(k), or leave it where it is?

 The honest answer is: you compare the actuarial present value of the annuity stream at a reasonable discount rate against the lump-sum offer, then layer in life-expectancy distribution (joint vs single life), inflation-adjustment terms (COLA or no COLA), spousal survivor needs, the household's other guaranteed income (Social Security, second pension), and the household's tolerance for sequence-of-returns risk if the lump sum is rolled to an IRA and invested.
 A handful of pensioners genuinely come out ahead taking the lump sum; many do not.
-Camba walks through the math on both elections, side by side, with no product attached to the recommendation.
+Most NY public plans (NYSTRS, NYCTRS, NYSLRS, NYCERS, NYCPPF, FDNY) do not actually offer a lump sum at all.
+The structural decision there is Maximum Allowance vs Joint-and-Survivor options, not lump sum vs annuity.
+Try the [pension calculator](/calculator/pension).
+Pick your plan and the framing adjusts to your actual election menu.

 When should I claim Social Security?